cetz-package/cetz/src/draw/grouping.typ

   },)
 }

-/// Group one or more elements.
+/// Groups one or more elements together.
+This element acts as a scope, all state changes such as transformations and styling only affect the elements in the group.
+Elements after the group are not affected by the changes inside the group.
 ///
-/// All state changes but anchors remain group local.
-That means, that changes
-/// to the transformation matrix (i.e. `rotate(...)`) are applied to the groups
+/// #example(```
+/// // Create group
+/// group({
+///   stroke(5pt)
+///   scale(.5); rotate(45deg)
+///   rect((-1,-1),(1,1))
+/// })
+/// rect((-1,-1),(1,1))
-/// child elements only.
+/// ```)
 ///
-/// A group creates compass anchors of its axis aligned bounding box, that are accessible
-/// using the following names: `north`, `north-east`, `east`, `south-east`, `south`, `south-west`, `west` and `north-west`.
-/// All anchors created using `anchor(<name>, <position>)` are also accessible, both in
-/// the group (by name `"anchor"`) and outsides the group (by the groups name + the anchor name, i.e. `"group.anchor"`)
+/// = parameters
 ///
+/// *Style Root* `group`
+///
+/// *Style Keys*
+///   #show-parameter-block("padding", ("none", "number", "array", "dictionary"), default: none, [How much padding to add around the group's bounding box. `none` applies no padding.
+A number applies padding to all sides equally.
+A dictionary applies padding following Typst's `pad` function: https://typst.app/docs/reference/layout/pad/.
+An array follows CSS like padding: `(y, x)`, `(top, x, bottom)` or `(top, right, bottom, left)`.])
+///
+/// *Anchors*
+///   Supports compass anchors.
+These are created based on the axis aligned bounding box of all the child elements of the group.
+///
+/// You can add custom anchors to the group by using the `anchor` element while in the scope of said group, see `anchor` for more details.
+You can also copy over anchors from named child element by using the `copy-anchors` element as they are not accessible from outside the group.
+///
+/// The default anchor is "center" but this can be overidden by using `anchor` to place a new anchor called "default".
+///
+/// - body (elements, function): Elements to group together.
+A least one is required.
+A function that accepts `ctx` and returns elements is also accepted.
-/// - name (none,string): Group element name
+/// - name (none, string):
-/// - anchor (none,string): Anchor of the group to position itself relative to.
+/// - anchor (none, string):
-///   This is done by calculating the distance to the groups `"default"` anchor
-///   and translating all grouped elements by that distance.
-The groups `"default"`
-///   anchor gets set to the groups `"center"` anchor, but the user can supply it's
-///   own by calling `anchor("default", ...)`.
-/// - ..body-style (drawables,style): Requires one positional parameter, the list of
-///   the groups child elements.
-Accepts style key-value pairs.
+/// - ..style (style):
-#let group(name: none, anchor: none, ..body-style) = {
+#let group(body, name: none, anchor: none, ..style) = {
-  assert.eq(body-style.pos().len(), 1,
-    message: "Group expects exactly one positional argument.")

-  let body = body-style.pos().first()
-  assert(type(body) in (array, function),
-    message: "Incorrect type for body")
+  assert(type(body) in (array, function), message: "Incorrect type for body, expected an array or function.
+Instead got: " + repr(body))
+  // No extra positional arguments from the style sink assert.eq(
+    style.pos(),
+    (),
+    message: "Unexpected positional arguments: " + repr(style.pos()),
+  )
   (ctx => {
-    let style = styles.resolve(ctx, body-style.named(), root: "group")
+    let style = styles.resolve(ctx, style.named(), root: "group")

     let bounds = none
     let drawables = ()